hckrtst/notesnsnippets/readme.md

     * sometimes its ok, binary search can be clean iteratively.
 But other times it become more complicated.
   * be aware of the penalty of recursion in time and space
   * draw out a call tree and then see how big the tree is
+* follow the idea of "trust and merge", split into parts and the subproblems take care of their parts and then you merge
+* think of "damage and repair" cases. sometimes you visit nodes and then need to unvisit them.
+* be careful with empty, 1/2 element cases
+* make sure base case is simple...a more complex base case may be indication of an incorrect solution

 ####  12.10.13. <a name='stacks'></a>stacks

+* FILO
+* C++ has a stack class which can be used
+* APIs are `push` `pop` `top` `size` `empty`

 ####  12.10.14. <a name='queues'></a>queues